Keeping Up with Current Events

 - https://themorningnews.org/ - Think of The Morning News as Digg without the extremes: it does a much better job of filtering out the garbage, but lacks the hits that keep Digg around.
 Still, the higher overall quality here keeps me coming back.

 I had the hardest time finding good political commentary.
 Fox News and CNN have a reputation for extreme bias, and most other major outlets pride themselves on falling just short of those extremes.
-These three sites let me see perspectives on both sides of the aisle, and give me in-depth analysis with as little bias as I have ever seen.
+This website gives me the facts, and lets me see perspectives on both sides of the aisle.

 These sites don’t belong to any one of the categories above, but I have found them all worthwhile.

 - https://dzone.com/ - I code sometimes, so I like to keep up on programming news, best practices, and cool new projects.
-DZone helps me do all that with high-quality, original content.
-It even bleeds over into the cybersecurity realm on occasion, and at least once a week has a “tips and tricks”-type article that teaches me something new.
+DZone helps me do all that.
+It even bleeds over into the cybersecurity realm on occasion, and often has a “tips and tricks”-type article that teaches me something new.

 - https://hackernoon.com/ - A “community-driven tech blog”, Hacker Noon publishes articles from its readers.
 This makes for an interesting range of topics, and the moderators do a good job of choosing quality content.